unixorn/awesome-zsh-plugins/README.md

 * [cabal-completion](https://github.com/ehamberg/zsh-cabal-completion) - Add tab completion for cabal.
 * [cabal](https://github.com/d12frosted/cabal.plugin.zsh) - Adds autocompletion for cabal.
 * [carapace](https://github.com/rsteube/carapace) - Completion generator for Bash, Elvish, Fish, Oil, Powershell, Xonsh and ZSH.
 Note - not dynamic, you have to explicitly run it to generate completions for a command.
+* [cargo](https://github.com/MenkeTechnologies/zsh-cargo-completion) - All the functionality of the original OMZ cargo completion, with additional support for remote crates via `cargo search` in `cargo add`.
 * [carthage](https://github.com/squarefrog/zsh-carthage) - Provides completions and aliases for use with [Carthage](https://github.com/Carthage/Carthage).
 * [cf-zsh-autocomplete](https://github.com/norman-abramovitz/cf-zsh-autocomplete-plugin) - Adds autocomplete for all [Cloud Foundry CLI](https://docs.cloudfoundry.org/cf-cli/) commands.
 * [codeception](https://github.com/shengyou/codeception-zsh-plugin) - Adds command completion for the Codeception Testing Framework.